Fraser Island, K’gari, is a natural paradise.

 Fraser Island is the World’s largest sand island.
 This island is the only identified location where the rainforest grows in sand.

-It is a hotbed of tourism activity and has a wide range of accommodation, including the luxury Kingfisher Bay Resort and marine activity suppliers.
+It is a hotbed of tourism activity and has a wide range of accommodation, including the luxury Kingfisher Bay Resort.

 Fraser Islands Top 15 Attractions